-If you are interested in getting involved, please contact email@example.com
+If you're interested in getting involved, please contact [email protected]

 Sustainable Cities campaigns for a more liveable connected city.
 We want to see more investment in public transport, no new major roads, and encouraging active travel.

 We all need better access to the opportunities Melbourne provides: to accessing education, jobs, health services, shops and our friends and families.
 While we are consistently voted the most liveable city in Australia, these are calculated for people on high incomes, living in the inner city, with access to many established services.

 Transport is how we connect to people and places.
 Melbourne’s transport system must be profoundly changed to provide a more accessible, safe and enjoyable experience for everyone.

 Invest in public transport: providing safe, accessible, and convenient options for people to drive less.

 Encourage active travel: creating a healthier community and reducing the pressure on our road network.